-Figure 13.
-Full Data-Set
+Figure 13: Full Data-Set

-Therefore, the optimizer focuses the search on the regions of negative V_1 and positive V_2 , near the origin.
-In addition, there is a clear relationship between V_2 and lift objective.
+Theciteore, the optimizer focuses the search on the regions of negative $V_1$ and positive $V_2$ , near the origin.
+In addition, there is a clear relationship between $V_2$ and lift objective.
 Obviously, this trend extends for the rest of the objectives.
-Each variable forms 2 distinct sets between drag, lift and u_y , whereas an additional smaller set is formed for u_x .
+Each variable forms 2 distinct sets between drag, lift and $u_y$ , whereas an additional smaller set is formed for $u_x$ .
 Moreover, near the most sampled area there are two parts, which extent towards the origin.
 It seems obvious that drag and lift are correlated linearly.
-In addition u_y is also linearly correlated with the aforementioned objective in a reciprocal way.
+In addition $u_y$ is also linearly correlated with the aforementioned objective in a reciprocal way.
 In terms of multi-objective optimization, these objectives live in harmony and one of the can sufficiently describe the case.
 This is also proven in parallel coordinates, below.
-Both between the
+Both between the variables and the remaining of the objectives, $u_x$ has 3 distinct regions.
+Finally, lift and $u_x$ conflict each other.

-The rest of the analysis is based on the parallel coordinates projection with some references to the scatter plot matrix.
-For ease of analysis, the Full Data-Set, presented in Figure ??, breaks down into Figures ??-?? by combining positive and negative values of V_1 and V_2 , and excluding the designs for $u_x = 1.5e - 5$.
-For completeness a snapshot of the optimal designs that include the middle values of u_x are depicted in Figure ??, where V_2 is almost zero and V_1 takes almost the same value.
-Fixing V_2 and searching the design space for V_1 will be part of the future work.
-Since three objectives are linearly correlated and the last one takes 3 distinct values, the scatter plot between each variable and only one objective is present in these Figures.
+The rest of the analysis is based on the parallel coordinates projection with some citeerences to the scatter plot matrix.
+For ease of analysis, the Full Data-Set, presented in 13, breaks down into 16-19 by combining positive and negative values of $V_1$ and $V_2$ , and excluding the designs for $u_x = 1.5e - 5$ .
+For completeness a snapshot of the optimal designs that include the middle values of $u_x$ are depicted in 20, where $V_2$ is almost zero and $V_1$ takes almost the same value.
+Fixing $V_2$ and searching the design space for $V_1$ will be part of the future work.
+Since three objectives are linearly correlated and the last one takes 3 distinct values, the scatter plot between each variable and only one objective is present in these figures.
 First of all, for the variables axes (first two axes), it is obvious that certain vertices gather more edges, which means that these points are more important and the optimization process discovered the best objectives around them.
 It is also useful to know that the design space was searched equally well between the range of -50 and 50, without any bias.
-The search step started from 0.1 and was subject to successive step reductions up to 4.97745e - 06step size.
-Starting from a big step the search narrows down to the most promising areas, which present the best performance and where the search is refined.
+The search step started from 0.1 and was subject to successive step reductions up to 4.97745e - 06 step size.
+Starting from a big step the search narrows down to the most promising areas, which present the best performance and where the search is citeined.
 The remaining 4 axes represent the values of the 4 separate objectives.
-As shown in Figure ??, even searching throughout the design space does not achieve objective values close to zero.
-Clearly, u_x presents discrete clusters of values, which means that certain performance lies within certain regions of the design space.
-This means that there are 3 different operating modes and the number of edges on each level of the axis indicates the preferable areas; for the middle value only a few designs exist which means that under specific settings the behavior of the FSI model changes.
-Drag, lift and u_u present a wide range with a few thicker areas, which present areas of high robustness.
+As shown in 12, even searching throughout the design space does not achieve objective values close to zero.
+Clearly, $u_x$ presents discrete clusters of values, which means that certain performance lies within certain regions of the design space.
+This means that there are 3 different operating modes and the number of edges on each level of the axis indicates the priteerable areas; for the middle value only a few designs exist which means that under specific settings the behavior of the FSI model changes.
+Drag, lift and $u_y$ present a wide range with a few thicker areas, which present areas of high robustness.
 Thus, it is more interesting to analyse the interactions of the wider objectives as the trade-off changes.